thenativeweb/tourism/README.md

 To calculate the test coverage run the following command.

+    $ grunt cov

+The command stores the results in the `coverage` directory.
+Additionally, it opens a graphical overview within your web browser.
+If you only want to calculate the results without actually showing them, run the following command alternatively.

     $ grunt coverage

-Then, open the file `index.html` from the newly created directory `coverage`.
+Then, you need to open the file `index.html` from the directory `coverage` manually.

 ### Running the default task partially